“How do you balance the desire to live longer with the desire to perform well?” (Tweet It)

-- Download it as an MP3 by right-clicking here and choosing “save as”.
+- Download as MP3 by right-clicking here and choosing “save as.”

-This podcast is brought to you by 99Designs, the world’s largest marketplace of graphic designers.
+This podcast is also brought to you by 99Designs, the world’s largest marketplace of graphic designers.
 Did you know I used 99Designs to rapid prototype the cover for The 4-Hour Body?
 Here are some of the impressive results.

 Scroll below for links and show notes…